samsul-arafin/dotfiles/README.md

 _Note: For other distributions (Fedora, Debian, etc.), package names may differ, and you may need to build Hyprland tools from source.
 _
 # 🚀 Installation
-1. Clone the Repository
+**1. Clone the Repository:**
-  Clone this repo to your home directory:
+  Clone this repo to your home directory